• Skip to primary navigation

 With this type of transfer, you’re transferring investment holdings (i.e., stocks, bonds, mutual funds) to another HSA account.
 The positions are transferred with their cost basis retained (in most cases).
 This keeps you from having to liquidate positions just for a transfer.

 However, not all HSA administrators allow this.
 In that case, you will need to liquidate your holdings.
-Liquidations may trigger tax consequences in some states.
+Liquidations may trigger tax consequences in some states (looking at you California and New Jersey).
 You’ll want to work with your HSA administrator and tax advisor before initiating this type of transfer.

 Note: Some administrators (especially at larger companies) offer very special or specific funds that aren't offered elsewhere.
 These will never likely transfer in-kind.